artem-ogre/CDT/docs/README.md

 - During the legalization, the cases when at least one vertex belongs to super-triangle are resolved using an approach as described in Žalik et. al [[2](#2)].
 - For finding a triangle that contains inserted point remembering randomized triangle walk is used [[3](#3)].
 To find the starting triangle for the walk the nearest point is found using a kd-tree with mid-split nodes.
 - By default inserted vertices are randomly shuffled internally to improve performance and avoid worst-case scenarios.
-The original vertices order can be optied-in using `VertexInsertionOrder::AsProvided` when constructing a triangulation.
+The original vertices order can be optied-in using `CDT::VertexInsertionOrder::AsProvided` when constructing a triangulation.

 **Pre-conditions:**
 - No duplicated points (use provided functions for removing duplicate points and re-mapping edges)